Mississippi Real Estate License Requirements

 What is the passing score for the Mississippi real estate license exam?

-The salesperson and broker exams are divided into a general portion (80 questions) and a state portion (40 questions); both portions are multiple-choice questions.
+The salesperson exam is divided into a general portion (80 questions) and a state portion (40 questions); both portions are multiple-choice questions.
+The broker exam is divided into 75 questions belonging to the general portion and 40 questions from the state portion.

 A salesperson must achieve a minimum passing score of 70% (56 points) on the national portion of the exam and 75% (30 points) on the state portion.